P-p-H-d/mlib/README.md

 ##### rbtree\_name\_t

-Type of the Red Black Tree of 'key_type' --> 'value_type'.
+Type of the Red Black Tree of 'type'.

 ##### rbtree\_it\_name\_t